 8. Assertiveness Will Help You Create Honest & Healthy Relationships.

-You are able to let others know that your opinions matter, you respect yourself.
+You are able to let others know that your opinions matter, and you respect yourself.
 They in turn will know your stand on issues.
 They know what you stand for, you know what they stand for and this creates an atmosphere for honest and healthy relationships.

 9. Being Assertive Helps You Understand & Recognize Your Feelings

-Self knowledge is powerful!
+Self-knowledge is powerful!

-Assertiveness Makes You Comfortable In Your Skin
+10. Assertiveness Communication Makes You Comfortable In Your Skin

 Being assertive comes with self-confidence and this makes you very comfortable in your skin.
 You are no longer that girl that would rather keep mute than stand up for their truth and then go lick their wounds in a dark place.10 Benefits of being assertive Click To Tweet